Alan Osbiston

-Alan Brigstocke Osbiston (7 May 1914 – 1971) was an Australian-born British film editor.
+Alan Brigstocke Osbiston (7 May 1914 – 1971) was a British film editor.
 He was nominated for the Academy Award for Best Film Editing in 1962 for The Guns of Navarone.

 History

 Osbiston was born in Crows Nest, New South Wales, to Charles Alan and Emily Florence "Bae" Osbiston, née Brigstocke of Brockley Farm, Mount Druitt, New South Wales.

 Osbiston attended "Shore School" and for much of his early life lived in Chatswood, Sydney.

 Prior to joining the British Ministry of Information, Osbiston worked for Cinesound in Sydney.

 Personal

 Osbiston married Lyla Cranston of London, on 15 August 1942 in London.

 He was a cousin of Australian actor Max Osbiston (7 August 1914 – 12 March 1981).